laserpants/code-overload/README.md

 * imperative: a sequence of instructions that outline what a program should do;
 * declarative: a collection of definitions that declare what things are.

 A *"thing"* more formally refers to a mathematical object of some sort.
-The important point to note is that a declaration, by itself does not imply any computation.
+The important point to note here is that a declaration, by itself does not imply any computation.
 Another key difference is that the function, as one could expect, has a much more central role.
 Functional programming languages treat functions as first-class values.
 They can be passed around as arguments, and used in declarations, similar to class-type objects in OOP.

 We say that the state of an object is *mutable* if the operational semantics allow its data to change as it interacts with program logic.
 Functional programming favors construction over mutation, and we think of a program not so much as a sequence of explicit state manipulations, but rather as a series of transformations.
 Thus, an important tool in functional programming is function composition, i.e., the process of applying one function to the output of another.